You wanted the best, you got it! Do you agree with our TOP 20 of the best ever Iron Maiden songs?

 09) ACES HIGH (1984)

 But Steve could also write instant metal, could he not?
 This track came to be the ultimate Maiden show opener, in no small part thanks to its appearance on the Live After Death album and video.
-It was resurrected for three separate tours in the reunion era, culminating in this career-high performance from 2014:
+It was resurrected for four separate tours in the millennium reunion era, including this career-high performance from 2014:

 08) PASCHENDALE (2003)

 Dance Of Death is not the greatest album Maiden has recorded, but some of their greatest songs can be found there, chief of which is this monumental (yes, EPIC) track by Adrian.
-It features spine-chilling lyrics from Steve about the ”kindermord” that happened in the World War I trenches, and a bravura orchestral production by the man who managed to lift Maiden’s sound into the 2000s, Kevin Shirley.
+It features spine-chilling lyrics from Steve about the ”kindermord” that happened on battlefields of World War I, and sports a bravura orchestral production by the man who managed to lift Maiden’s sound into the 2000s, Kevin Shirley.

 07/06 tied) POWERSLAVE (1984)